AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 In the early ages of the church great stress was laid on 1 Peter 3:19:
 "He (Christ) went and preached unto the spirits in prison."
-That this doctrine was prevalent as late as **Augustine**\'s day is evident from the fact that the doctrine is anathematized in his list of heresies --- number 79.
-And even as late as the Ninth Century it was condemned by Pope **Boniface VI**.
+That this doctrine was prevalent as late as Augustine\'s day is evident from the fact that the doctrine is anathematized in his list of heresies --- number 79.
+And even as late as the Ninth Century it was condemned by Pope Boniface VI.
 It was believed that our Lord not only proclaimed his Gospel to all the dead but that he liberated them all.
 How could it be possible for a Christian to entertain the thought that all the wicked who died before the advent of our Lord were released from bondage, and that any who died after his advent would suffer endless woe?

-**Eusebius** says: \"Christ, caring for the salvation of all...opened a way of return to life for the dead bound in the chains of death.\"
+Eusebius says: \"Christ, caring for the salvation of all...opened a way of return to life for the dead bound in the chains of death.\"

-**Athanasius**: \"The devil...cast out of Hades, sees all the fettered beings led forth by the courage of the Savior.\"[^149]
+Athanasius: \"The devil...cast out of Hades, sees all the fettered beings led forth by the courage of the Savior.\"[^149]

-**Origen** on 1st Kings 28:32: \"Jesus descended into Hades, and the prophets before him, and they proclaim beforehand the coming of Christ.\"
+Origen on 1 Kings 28:32: \"Jesus descended into Hades, and the prophets before him, and they proclaim beforehand the coming of Christ.\"

-**Didymus** observes \"In the liberation of all no one remains a captive; at the time of the Lord\'s passion he alone (Satan) was injured, who lost all the captives he was keeping.\"
+Didymus observes \"In the liberation of all no one remains a captive; at the time of the Lord\'s passion he alone (Satan) was injured, who lost all the captives he was keeping.\"

-**Cyril of Alexandria**: "And wandering down even to Hades he has emptied the dark, secret, invisible treasuries."
+Cyril of Alexandria: "And wandering down even to Hades he has emptied the dark, secret, invisible treasuries."

-**Gregory of Nazianzus**:[^150] "Until Christ loosed by his blood all who groaned under Tartarian chains."
+Gregory of Nazianzus:[^150] "Until Christ loosed by his blood all who groaned under Tartarian chains."

-**Jerome** on Jonah 2:6: \"Our Lord was shut up in *aeonian* bars in order that he might set free all who had been shut up.\"
+Jerome on Jonah 2:6: \"Our Lord was shut up in *aeonian* bars in order that he might set free all who had been shut up.\"

 Such passages might be multiplied, demonstrating that the early church regarded the conquest by Christ of the departed as universal.
 He set